What is Lyocell? The Sustainable Fabric That's Actually Better for Workouts

 Every time you wash synthetic activewear — polyester, nylon, elastane — it sheds microscopic plastic fibres into the water.
 According to research published by the French Agency for Ecological Transition (ADEME), a single wash of synthetic clothing can release hundreds of thousands of microplastic particles.
 These pass through wastewater treatment systems and enter rivers, oceans, and ultimately the food chain.

 Lyocell sheds no microplastics.
 It's a natural fibre that biodegrades.
-If your activewear eventually reaches the end of its life and ends up in landfill, Lyocell breaks down.
+If your activewear eventually reaches the end of its life and ends up in landfill, lyocell breaks down.
 Polyester does not — it persists in the environment for hundreds of years.

 How APRÍ Uses Lyocell